How I Successfully Date My Husband

 The bottom line is this…

-I successfully date my husband because I CHOOSE TO.
+I date my husband because I CHOOSE TO.

 That really is it.
 I love him.
 I want to spend time with him.

-My kids need us to spend time alone with each other.
-We need to always be mindful of where we came from.
+My kids need us to spend time with each other.
+We need to always be mindful of the foundation of our family.

 Our marriage was based on a commitment to always love each other.
 And part of loving each other is to do life together.